inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 2. A workshop space with tables and seats
 3. Computers (one computer may be used by two participants, but it is better if one computer is used by one participant)
-4. A Printer (to print out Field Papers)
-5. A Projector (to present slide and demonstrate technical instructions and software)
+4. A Projector (to present slide and demonstrate technical instructions and software)
-6. USB Flash drive(s) to transfer files and software
+5. USB Flash drive(s) to transfer files and software
-7. Good internet connection
+6. Good internet connection
-8. Snacks and coffee for breaks
+7. Snacks and coffee for breaks

 Schedule
 --------